Play Out creates engaging, multi-generational interactive concerts.

 Caitlin Sullivan is a cellist based in New York City.

 Caitlin released her solo debut album, A Page From, on the New Amsterdam label, and a solo single, Quasi Una Sarabanda, with Long Echo Records.
-Composers who have written solo cello pieces for her include Mary Kouyoumdjian, Gabriel Kahane, Michelle Barzel Ross, and her husband, Nicholas Britell, with whom she has also recorded on his film and television scores.
+Composers who have written her solo cello pieces include Mary Kouyoumdjian, Gabriel Kahane, Michelle Barzel Ross, and her husband, Nicholas Britell, with whom she has also recorded on his film and television scores.
 Caitlin was a featured soloist in Britell’s music with the San Fransisco Symphony, as part of their SoundBox Series.

 photo by Whitney Browne